-For assistance after retrenchment or redundancy, visit Department of Human Services.
+Assistance after retrenchment or redundancy - Department of Human Services.

 Workplace safety laws protect your health and safety at work, and services are available to help you if you are injured.

 Report an injury or start a work injury claim by calling your claims agent, or ReturnToWorkSA on 13 18 55 Monday to Friday between 8.30 am – 5.00 pm.

 Read about what to do when an injury occurs at the ReturnToWorkSA website.

 Assistance employees with disability

 If you're an employee with a disability looking for support to maintain employment, and advice on workplace modifications and equipment:

 Assistance from unions